 - A nationwide background check through NICS is required and applicant must clear

 A Nonprofessional permit to carry authorizes the permit holder to carry weapons.

 Fill out the State of Iowa Application for Permit to Carry Weapons found on the Scott County Website.
 Go to: http://www.dps.state.ia.us/asd/weapon_permits.shtmlor in the Sheriff’s Office.
 Turn application into the Sheriff’s Office IN PERSON.
-Bring a current state ID/drivers license and valid proof of residency if your current Scott County address is not listed on your ID (ie. Utility bill, phone bill, etc.) as well as recent proof of taking an NRA certified firearms safety course.
+Bring a current state ID/drivers license and valid proof of residency if your current Scott County address is not listed on your ID (ie. Utility bill, phone bill, etc.) as well as recent proof of taking a firearms safety course given by an NRA certified instructor.
 A DD214 with honorable discharge is accepted in lieu of an NRA certified firearms safety course.